It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 I mean, Jeff Sessions has been trying to warn everybody about this.

-Um we're we're forced to ask a question.
+But we're forced to ask a question.

-First question is how many people around the country actually know the procedure that's taken place here?
+First question is, how many people around the country actually know the procedure that's taken place here?

-There hasn't there been a lack of effort.
+There hasn't been a lack of effort.

-I mean, you've had elected officials from Ted Cruz to Sessions to any number of people who have been some of them presidential candidates out there talking about this secretive process.
+I mean, you've had elected officials from Ted Cruz to Sessions to any number of people who have been, some of them presidential candidates, out there talking about this secretive process.

 Doesn't seem to have irritated very many people.

-But the this this is um Obamacare teetering.
+But this is Obamacare teetering.

 I mean, Obamacare, for all intents and purposes, is bust.

-It's it's fallen apart.
+It's fallen apart.

-There's there's no way.
+There's no way.

-I don't care what the Supreme Court does with this, every state that signed on wants out of it.
+I don't care what the Supreme Court does with this.

 They can't afford it.

-And now it looks like the saving grace is going to be the insurance companies who are hated and despised by your average ordinary American.
+And now it looks like the saving grace is going to be the insurance companies who are hated and despised by your average ordinary American because they price gouged, they you know the drill.

-So I uh there's so much of this stuff that uh I you you want this so much of it, you wonder how much emotion people have left in their reservoir to even be angry about it, because Since Obama took office every day, seemingly every week has seen a new outrage.
+So there's so much of this stuff that you want so much of it, you wonder how much emotion people have left in their reservoir to even be angry about it.

 And people have, I mean, the Tea Party came into existence because of the out-of-control debt and spending in Obamacare.